 Why Rewiring Your Brain Starts with Awareness

 This isn’t about pretending everything’s fine.
-It’s about laying new, healthy neural tracks—built on self-trust, safety, and truth.
+It’s about laying new, healthy neural tracks that are built on self-trust, safety, and truth.

 Curious how your words affect your emotions and energy?
-Discover how to reset negative self-talk and calm your nervous system with this practical guide for overwhelmed moms.
+This guide is for overwhelmed moms ready to reset their negative self-talk and calm your nervous system.

 Phrase 1: “I should be able to handle this.”